nicolasalahmar/IR/IR/README.md

 To install the necessary dependencies for this project, you need to install the packages listed in `requirements.txt`.
 Follow these steps:

-1. Clone the repository:
+1. Navigate to the project directory:

     ```sh
-    git clone
-    ```

-2. Navigate to the project directory:

-    ```sh
     cd IR
     ```

-3. Install the dependencies:
+2. Install the dependencies:

     ```sh
     pip install -r requirements.txt